diegozain/alles/readme.md

 diego domenzain
 2020

-__All small projects that need a place to live - but are not part of a large project - live here.__
+__All small projects that need a place to live *but are not part of a large project*, live here.__

 [![](projects/pdes/pics/eikonal-funny.png)](gallery/)

 * Go to ```/gallery``` to see nice pictures ([link](gallery/)).
 * Go to ```/projects``` to run projects.

-If running Matlab projects, please set paths first by running the script:
+If running *Matlab* projects, please set paths first by running the script:

 ```dir_paths.m```